 The Online Experience

 A complex world calls for flexible learning designed to meet the needs of a global workplace.
-In the online Ed.D. in Organizational Learning and Leadership program, students will find an intuitive platform, comprehensive support, and top-notch education designed for real people with real lives.
+In the online Ed.D. concentration in Organizational Learning and Leadership, students will find an intuitive platform, comprehensive support, and top-notch education designed for real people with real lives.

 • Attend weekly face-to-face classes, held on Zoom, that allow for rich discussion and debate with peers and faculty.